Zwerd/zwerd.github.io/_posts/2024-01-07-buffer_overflow_01.md

 If we have some program and we want to make research to analysis if we can perform buffer overflow on it, we must run some debugging tool that help us for understand how the program work and identified if we can overflow it, also after we have found that program is vulnerable, the full operation to make code the abuse the program for buffer overflow are done side by side with that debugging tool.

 We can find several debugging tool, since we talk about linux, we going to check the debugging tool that fit for linux.
-In our case we going to use GDB (GNU Debugger), but also you can use another tools, for example, Valgrind, strace, ltrace, gdbserver, perf, rr (Mozilla's Record and Replay), Various strace and ltrace GUIs (Graphical User Interfaces).
+In our case we going to use GDB (GNU Debugger), but also you can use another tools, for example, EDB, IDE Pro, Valgrind, strace, ltrace, gdbserver, perf, rr (Mozilla's Record and Replay), Various strace and ltrace GUIs (Graphical User Interfaces).

 Also, you can find **Ghidra** which can help a lot on reverse some binary and understand the code, but we will talk about it on another post.